sfdc-ea-pmm/sfdc-ea-demo-templates/README.md

 2. Open a terminal and install the Analytics plugin by running the command `sfdx plugins:install @salesforce/analytics`
 3. Authorize a dev hub `sfdx force:auth:web:login -d -a [ALIAS]`
     1. Login to a dev hub and you can close the window
+4. Authorize any additional orgs with `sfdx force:auth:web:login -a [ALIAS]`
+    1. Login to org and you can close the window
+5. Check your authorized orgs by running `sfdx force:org:list`

 ## Usage
 1. Clone this repo